Show Your Soul Some Love

 Now, you may be asking yourself, “Vonita, why are you talking about massages when the post is supposed to be about travel breaks?”

-I have friends that I constantly try to convince to take travel breaks and the answers I get are all guilt related.
+I have friends that I constantly try to convince to take travel breaks and the answers I get are often guilt related.

 - “I don’t have the time.
 I’m too busy taking care of other people.”